Lessons Learned

 http://urbanresistance.com/images/Everywhere%20TEE.jpg

 Everywhere.
 Well, almost everywhere.
 We work with early adopter teachers, students, interested parents, and administrators to build a learning community open to new ideas and practices.
-We don’t start with overwhelmed teachers or those not so comfortable with change.
-We return to collaborate with them individually honoring their contributions while working to adapt their practices when possible.
+We don’t start with overwhelmed teachers or those uncomfortable with change.
+We return to collaborate with them individually, honoring their contributions while working to adapt their practices when possible.

 Working organically, we nurture our risk takers and spread their ideas by publically celebrating best practice instructional strategies and assessments.
 As is written all over the edublogosphere, we must do everything possible to bring the administrators on board to provide the leadership and modeling of the instructional strategies that lead to the skill and concept-based learning our students need.

-A key location to start the shifting process is the meeting rooms where our curriculum reviews take place.
+The meeting rooms to start the conversations where our curriculum reviews take place are pivotal to starting the shifting process.
 This is followed up by team and department meetings where lessons are finalized for the classroom.
-We will talk a great deal more about his next week with our SOS guest Margaret Carpenter.

-Margaret will go into detail about the “who” of the shifting equation.
 Two key leaders are your instructional technologist and library media specialist.
-They can be a big part of being in lots of places to make the shift happen.
+They can be a big part of being in many places to make the shift happen.

 Image Source